Knowledge CentrePolicy BriefsResearchAcademic CentreThink PiecesNewsJoinAboutContact

 On 1 April 2025 the States Assembly resolved that the 2026 general election will be held on Sunday 7 June.
 In the proposition to the Assembly the Privileges and Procedures Committee (PPC) observed that “our democracy is not going to function well when only a third of eligible voters are participating”.
 The PPC proposition stated that “in the absence of firm evidence to the contrary and, given voter apathy to date, PPC considers that a move to a Sunday election should be trialled to see if it brings more people to the polls”.

-There is in fact no evidence to support the notion that a change to Sunday voting will lead to higher turnout.
-The Proposition correctly observes that Sunday is the most popular day for elections.
+There is no evidence to support the notion that a change to Sunday voting will lead to higher turnout.
+The Proposition correctly observed that Sunday is the most popular day for elections.
 It did quote a single study done in 2004.
-When this considered 29 countries turnout was higher when elections were on a Sunday but when the analysis was expanded to 63 countries, the day of the election did not seem to affect participation.
+When this considered 29 countries turnout was higher when elections were on a Sunday, but when the analysis was expanded to 63 countries, the day of the election did not seem to affect participation.

 Voter registration

 For previous elections people had to take a positive step to register to vote by completing an application phone.
-Many people do not do so, in some cases because they have no wish to vote and in other cases filling in a form may not be a priority.
+Many people did not do so, in some cases because they had no wish to vote and in other cases filling in a form was not a priority.
 As a result, not all potential electors are registered to vote.
 It is estimated that for the 2022 election only 75% of those eligible to vote registered to do so; only 31% of those eligible to vote actually voted.
 The voter registration proportion is ten percentage points below the UK figure.
 There were significant variations between the parishes, with much higher figures in the country parishes.
-In St Mary 96% of those entitled to vote registered and the turnout was 52% so half of those entitled to vote did so.
-In St Helier Central only 57% of those entitled to vote registered, there was a 29% turnout so only 17% of those entitled to vote did so.
+In St Mary, 96% of those entitled to vote registered and the turnout was 52% so half of those entitled to vote did so.
+In St Helier Central, only 57% of those entitled to vote registered, there was a 29% turnout so only 17% of those entitled to vote did so.

-In a proposition lodged on 1 April 2025 and debated on 13 May the Privileges and Procedures proposed the introduction of automatic registration of electors.
-The PPC proposition stated that the reasons for making these changes were to –
+The Elections (Electoral Registers) (Jersey) Amendment Law 2025 provides for the automatic registration of electors.
+The report by the Privileges and Procedures stated that the reasons for making these changes were to –

 The proposition explained how the new system would work –